cplett/cplett.github.io/page/general_tools/general.md

 Further information are shown by using the *--help* command (`mctc-convert --help`).

-## RMSD tools
+## RMSD tool

-The MCTC rmsd tool is a efficient tool for calculating the root mean square deviation (RMSD) of two structures.
+The MCTC RMSD tool can be used for calculating the root mean square deviation (RMSD) of two structures.
 This is useful qunatifying structural differences, *e.g.*, to identify similar structures.
 It is available on [github](https://github.com/grimme-lab/rmsd-tool) including [precompiled binaries](https://github.com/grimme-lab/rmsd-tool/releases).
-After extracting the `mctc-rmsd-0.1.1.tar.xz` archive, the `mctc-binary` can be found in the *bin* directory.
+After extracting the `mctc-rmsd-0.1.1.tar.xz` archive, the `mctc-binary` can be found in the extracted *bin* directory and can be copied to a place of your liking.
 It is called with

 ```bash
 mctc-rmsd struc1.xyz struc2.xyz
 ```

-Additional filters can be applied, *e.g.*, excluding hydrogen atoms by using the flag *--filter heavy*.
+Additional filters can be applied to, *e.g.*, excluding hydrogen atoms by using the flag *--filter heavy*.
 Further information can be found with the *--help* flag (`mctc-rmsd --help`).